shbnmzr/aftab/README.md

 ## Results

-**Note:** In interpreting the results bear in mind that the Eta version has significantly more parameters compared to other variants, mainly because the the encoder yields out a large number of features.
+**Note:** In interpreting the results bear in mind that the Eta version has significantly more parameters compared to other variants, mainly because the the encoder yields out a large number of features. (<a href="#parameter-count">see</a>)

 |                      | PQN        | Alpha      | Beta       | Gamma      | Delta      | Epsilon    | Zeta       | Eta         | Theta      |
 |:---------------------|:-----------|:-----------|:-----------|:-----------|:-----------|:-----------|:-----------|:------------|:-----------|